Liuzheng93/Turtorial/readme.txt

-git is good!
+This is my first time to use Git.
-I like it !
+It is so cool!
-so good!
+I like it!